luuisotorres/mcp-ai-agent/README.md

 This command will:
 1. Start a FastAPI server.
-2. Provide a web interface (usually at `http://127.0.0.1:8000`) to interact with your agent.
+2. Provide a web interface at `http://127.0.0.1:8000` to interact with your agent.
 3. The `MCPToolset` in `agent.py` is configured to start the Google Maps MCP server via `npx` automatically when the agent needs to use its tools.

 ## Screenshots & Usage

 ### ADK Web UI

 Upon running `uv run adk web` and navigating to `http://127.0.0.1:8000` (or the port shown in your terminal), you'll see the ADK Web UI.
-You can select your `mcp_agent` (or `openai_agent` as named in the code) and start a conversation.
+You can select your Agent, in this case `mcp_agent`, and start a conversation.

 *(Screenshot 1: The initial ADK Web UI screen with the chat input.)*
 ![ADK Web UI](assets/screenshots/interface.png)